Best of fall harvest: moon, land and sky

 April is earth month, and earth day happens again this weekend.
 Celebrating earth, participating in nature’s rebirth in springtime are all about green life and green environment.
 Ocean, water, trees, animals and nature…the earth laughs in flowers with feelings of hope and joy, spring is certainly a good time to go outside and enjoy everything in green!

-Nearly last 5 decades, earth day ( “jour de la terre” in French) along with environment issues are getting more and more attention in global business and community, now more than 1 billion individuals, families and industries take part in this world’s largest environmental movement every year.
+Nearly last 5 decades, Earth day ( “jour de la terre” in French) along with environment issues are getting more and more attention in global business and community, now more than 1 billion individuals, families and industries take part in this world’s largest environmental movement every year.

 Spring has returned, the earth is like a child that knows poems.